Q&A with Our Lincoln Hygienist

 CAQ to Lincoln hygienist: What is TMD and what’s an excellent treatment option?

 Kara: TMD stands for Temporomandibular Joint Disorder.
 It basically constitutes serious jaw discomfort and stiffness.
 A great treatment option for TMD is to simply “baby” the jaw.
 Don’t test to see if it still pops or bothers.
 Apply a warm washcloth or compress to the sore area while consistently taking ibuprofen for up to 10 days straight to reduce inflammation in the joint.
-It is goo to avoid chewing gum or eating chewy foods during episodes of inflammation of the joint.
+It is good to avoid chewing gum or eating chewy foods during episodes of inflammation.
 If someone has a severe TMD case, they should consult an oral surgeon for possible reconstruction jaw surgery.

 CAQ to Lincoln hygienist: Someone recently told me that breathing through your mouth causes cavities.
 That can’t be true, can it?